 From beginning to end, the Routeburn is breathtaking.
 For parts of it, you feel like you’re traipsing through Middle Earth.

 We were blessed with incredible weather, and given that only the day before it was bucketting, having dry weather was something to be extremely grateful for.

 2. STUFFING MY FACE FULL OF GLUTEN-FREE FISH & CHIPS

 One of the first things I google once we’ve decided on a new place is where to get gluten-free food.
 Supermarkets are my usual choice but it’s also nice to find a local gluten-free bakery or café for a treat.

-I think I may have squealed when I found out about Erik’s gluten-free fish & chips in Wanaka (also in Queenstown).
+I think I may have squealed when I found out about Erik’s gluten-free fish & chips in Wanaka (now closed, only open in Queenstown now).
 Not that fish & chips are particularly healthy but I hadn’t eaten them in years so this place was a definite must on our itinerary.